Classic French 75 Cocktail

 French 75 Cocktail History

-We’ve got the summer Paris Olympics on our minds, so we’ve been researching the most popular French cocktails like the French Sidecar, along with Olympic-themed drinks like the World Record Cocktail and Silver Fizz Cocktail.
+I’ve been researching the most popular French cocktails like the French Sidecar, along with Olympic-themed drinks like the World Record Cocktail and Silver Fizz Cocktail.

 The French 75 cocktail recipe was invented at the beginning of the century in Paris’s legendary New York Bar (later renamed Harry’s New York Bar) and named after the mm field gun used by French artillery during WWI.